Skip to Content

 While the old brown foliage will not return to green, your plant should begin to produce new green leaves.

-If you’ve just repotted the corn plant or just brought it home, it’s possible that it’s stressed out.
+Your houseplant may be stressed if you’ve just repotted the corn plant or brought it home.

-The corn plant, like any other living thing, needs time to adapt and acclimate to its new surroundings.
+Like any other living thing, the corn plant needs time to adapt and acclimate to its new surroundings.

-The plant should gradually start to produce typical green leaves free of brown patches and streaks.
-As long as the corn plant has all of the nutrients, water, and growth circumstances that it prefers.
+The plant should gradually produce green leaves free of brown patches and streaks as long as the corn plant has all the nutrients, water, and growth circumstances it prefers.

 The corn plant, like other houseplants, isn’t fond of drafts.

-Keep the corn plant away from vents, making sure to regularly open them as well as the windows.
-Although the corn plant can endure a broad variety of temperatures, it thrives best at temps between 60 and 75 degrees Fahrenheit.
+Keep the corn plant away from vents.
+Always open them and the windows regularly.
+Although the corn plant can endure various temperatures, it thrives between 60 and 75 degrees Fahrenheit.

 If the maize plant is exposed to temperatures below 50°F or over 90°F, brown-tipped leaves will most likely emerge.